syncfusion-content/winui-docs/winui/Calendar/UI-Customization.md

 ![WinUI Calendar - Trailing and Leading Days Visibility](Getting-Started_images/winui-calendar-out-of-scope.png)

-N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-examples/blob/main/Samples/Restriction)
+N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-examples/blob/main/Samples/Restriction).

-## Custom UI for specific cell in Calendar
+## Custom UI for specific cell in calendar

 You can change the UI of specific cells in `Calendar` by using the [CalendarItem.ContentTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItem.html) property.
 The `DataContext` of `CalendarItem.ContentTemplate` is `Calendar`.